insiderscore/s3-snapshot-proxy/app/BEHAVIOR.md

   requests and instead return 501.

-- For standard versioned buckets on a real Amazon S3 endpoint, the only If-None-Match value supported for conditional PUT requests is '*', which requires that a non-deleted version of the object must not already exist.
+- For standard versioned buckets on a real Amazon S3 endpoint, the only If-None-Match value supported for conditional PUT requests is '*'.
+The value '*' means there must be no already existing non-deleted version with the same key.

 Handling of ListObjectsV2: